 Having accurate finances saves you hours during tax season as well.
-When your books are reconciled and up-to-date, you avoid scrambling for hours and days to get caught up prior to the tax deadline or miss out on any tax write-offs or deductions.
+When your books are reconciled and up-to-date, you avoid scrambling for hours and days to get caught up prior to the tax deadline or missing out on any tax write-offs or deductions.
 Most importantly, you will avoid subjecting yourself to any potential errors or late fees.

 Why is bookkeeping important?